 With all the groups and sub-groups, the term ‘kinetic typography’ starts to seem anything but straightforward.
 In truth, these categories are quite easy to identify.

 Motion Typography – Scrolling Typography

-This refers to any type that simply moves along a plane.
-Be that sideways, upwards, downwards or even advancing and receding as you see in Star Wars.
+This refers to any type that just moves along a plane.
+Whether it’s sideways, upwards, downwards, or even the advancing and receding motion you see in Star Wars.

 Motion Typography – Dynamic Layout

-Here, the elements that make up the type move in relation to one another.
-Letters and words may move away from one another on a 2D plane, or in three-dimensional space.
+In this case, the elements that form the type actually shift in relation to each other.
+You might notice that letters and words can move apart from one another either on a flat surface or even in three-dimensional space.

-In this example from the CIPs (Chartered Institute of Procurement & Supply)’s Annual Report video, we began with a dynamic layout before finishing with a simple example of fluid typography, as the letters ‘stand out’ are painted across the screen.
+In this example from the CIPs (Chartered Institute of Procurement & Supply)’s Annual Report video, we began with a dynamic layout and then show you a simple example of fluid typography, where the letters ‘stand out’ are painted across the screen.